tomaskraus/repo-extract/README.md

   usage: repo-extract.sh <source-remote> <dir-to-isolate> <new-repo-name> [<destination-remote>]

     if <destination-remote> is not specified, uses a local, temporary remote as a destination.
-This is a safe, non-destructive option for testing purposes.
+This is a safe, non-destructive option for testing purposes. if <dir-to-isolate> is set to ".", the repository from source-remote is just "pushed" to the destination-remote

   At the end, clones a temporary repository from the updated destination-remote, to see the fresh result.